This appendix will cover the following topics:

 “There are three kinds of books owners,” Mortimer Adler claims (4).

-If the author listed on the Works Cited page is named in the signal phrase, the in-text citation just includes a page number.
+If the author listed on the Works Cited page is named in the signal phrase, as above, the in-text citation just includes a page number.
 If the author is not named, the in-text citation needs to include his name as well.
 For example:

 I found this statement particularly interesting: “There are three kinds of book owners” (Adler 4).

-Notice that the in-text citation comes after the quote, and the period at the end of the sentence comes after the in-text citation.
+As above, the period at the end of the sentence comes after the in-text citation.

 This PowerPoint reviews some of the information above and introduces further details about citing.
 Click on the image to view it.